Sean Spicer: Mueller's investigation is not a witch hunt

 Breaking News Emails

-"As of now, I see no evidence that it is," Spicer said during an exclusive interview on "Today" when asked if Mueller's probe is a political witch hunt.
+"As of now, I see no evidence that it is," Spicer said during an exclusive interview on "Today."

-He also added that he believes Russia meddled in the 2016 election but did not criticize his former boss for his widely condemned comments in which Trump appeared to say he believed Russian President Vladimir Putin's assertion that his country did not orchestrate a campaign to interfere in the presidential election.
+He added that he believes Russia meddled in the 2016 election but did not criticize his former boss for his widely condemned comments in Helsinki on Monday in which Trump appeared to say he believed Russian President Vladimir Putin's assertion that his country did not orchestrate a campaign to interfere in the presidential election.

-Watch more from Sean Spicer on Megyn Kelly 'Today' at 9 a.m.

 "I think it's very important to be clear that Russia meddled in our election and there's no evidence of collusion," Spicer said.

-Trump faced a groundswell of criticism from all sides for his performance in Helsinki on Monday, where he blamed the U.S. for hurting relations with Russia and contradicting American intelligence agencies assessment that Russia interfered in the election.
+Trump faced a groundswell of criticism from all sides for his performance in Helsinki, where he blamed the U.S. for hurting relations with Russia and contradicted American intelligence agencies' assessment that Russia interfered in the election.

-Trump faced additional backlash after attempting to clarify his remarks on Tuesday, where he said he misspoke when he said he did not see a reason why it would have been Russia that meddled in the election.
+Trump faced an additional backlash after attempting to clarify his remarks on Tuesday, when he said he had misspoken when he said he did not see a reason why it would have been Russia that meddled in the election.
 He said he meant to say he did not see any reason why it wouldn't have been Russia.

 In an interview conducted after his return from Helsinki, Trump was asked whether he held Putin personally responsible for meddling in the 2016 election.
 "Well, I would, because he's in charge of the country.
 Just like I consider myself to be responsible for things that happen in this country," he told CBS News.
 "So certainly as the leader of a country you would have to hold him responsible, yes."